NMSU-Digital-Game-Design/game-jam-1-game-lost-in-the-sauce/README.md

 ### Scoring and/or Win / Lose Conditions
 How will players win or lose or know how they are performing in the game?
+Getting hit by enemies will return you to a checkpoint.
+Getting to the end of the game by returning to your body signifies a win.

 ### Controls
 - wasd and arrow keys to move